CypaxNET/VFD-Studio2/docs/NTK.md

 4. Connect the Arduino on the adapter board to a USB port of the computer.

-5. 🎉🎆 Congratulations - you are done with hardware! 🎆🎉
+5. :sparkles: Congratulations - you are done with hardware! :sparkles:

 ### Firmware installation